Nosto/wiki-docs/apis/frontend/js-apis/record-attribution.md

 # Record Attribution

 The `recordAttribution` method provides a low-level standalone API to submit events to Nosto for processing in the backend.
-It is to be used for standalone attribution submission that are not covered by the alternatives:
+It is to be used for a standalone attribution submission that is not covered by the alternatives:

-* Parameterless attribution
+* Parameterless attribution usage
-* Usage of attribution url parameters
+* The usage of attribution URL parameters
-* Session API
+* The Session API
-* Request API (`api.createRecommendationRequest`)
+* The Request API (`api.createRecommendationRequest`)

 ```typescript
 nostojs(api => api.recordAttribution({